Peru

 Explore South America’s natural hidden gems and discover its best-kept secrets – the best rewards are for the most intrepid explorers!

 In this 18-day tour, you will start visiting Chile’s and Argentina’s capital cities.
 Get stunned by skyscrapers and top-ranked local cuisine restaurants.
 Imposing waterfalls and cascades will join you in Iguazú Falls.
 Rio de Janeiro, Brazil, is waiting for you: sunbathe at white-sand beaches and pristine waters.
 Peru and its sacred city, Machu Picchu await.
-Wonder through this archeological site shrouded in mystery and Inca’s history and culture.
+Wander through this archeological site shrouded in mystery and the Inca’s history and culture.

 Ready for your adventure?
 The best is yet to come!